 Rex is closing its deal to buy the charter and FIFO arm of Cobham Aviation on September 30.
 The circa AUD48 million Australian dollar (USD31.2 million) transaction will see Rex takeover National Jet Express, acquiring its eight DHC-8-Q400s and six E190s and around 15% of the resources/mining charter and FIFO market.

-Rex told the ACCC that smaller airlines in the market such as Pionair Australia (PH, Sydney Bankstown) and Skippers Aviation (HK, Perth International) were already unable to compete with Qantas in terms of capacity and fleet, so the Alliance Airlines takeover won't make much difference to them.
+Rex told the ACCC that smaller airlines in the market such as Pionair Australia (Sydney Bankstown) and Skippers Aviation (HK, Perth International) were already unable to compete with Qantas in terms of capacity and fleet, so the Alliance Airlines takeover won't make much difference to them.
 But Rex adds bigger players such as themselves and Virgin Australia Regional are better equipped to compete.

 "Resource companies typically require only one aircraft for any particular tender.
 Even if a few are needed, this is well within the resources of existing players to supply or to acquire new ones," the submission reads.
 "It is to be noted that both the Rex Group and the Virgin Australia Group do FIFO charters and would certainly be prepared to respond to tenders requiring larger aircraft and acquiring new ones if underpinned by the mining contract."